cascadiajs/2013.cascadiajs.com/automate-your-responsive-images.md

 ![jansepar](images/jansepar.png)

-I am a software engineer and dev lead on the Product Team at Mobify where I get to hack both on the front-end and back-end, with a heavy focus on the user experience.
+I am a software engineer and dev lead on the Product Team at Mobify, where I get to hack both on the front-end and back-end with a heavy focus on the user experience.
 When I'm not hacking, you likely find me playing hockey/video games, eating donairs, or travelling.